kwetso-ogodiseng-kgaladi1/Clothing-App/README.md

 Introduction
 My Clothing App is designed to provide users with a seamless shopping experience for all their fashion needs.
 Whether you're looking for the latest trends, everyday essentials, or something special for a special occasion, our app has got you covered.

+Here i plan to use only vanilla javascript